-If a character that is standing is challenged and loses, it is knocked down.
+If a character that is standing is challenged and loses, the character that was challenged is knocked down.
 Tip the character over in the square where the character stood.
 (When a basic character is knocked down, flip it over in its square so that the "knocked down" side is face up.)
-A character that is knocked down cannot use actions, but can rally.
+A character that is knocked down cannot use actions except to rally.
 However, another character can do the assist action to stand that character up.
-See Assist and Rally (page 6).
+See Assist (page 6).